CatPoweredPlugins/BirthdayPlugin/README.md

 ### `Birthday`

 Required parameter of `datetime` type, that tells bot your birthday and time when you prefer to receive message.
-Should be [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format.README.md
+Should be [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format.

 Example: